AyikOzgur/customOS/customOS/README.md

 # Overview

 CustomOS is a minimalist, customized operating system designed for FUN.
 There are some build systems to create an customized linux OS.
-Custom OS does not aim to compete with any of them.
+Custom OS can not compete with any of them.
 If the developer is planing to obtain a stable OS with advance features, this project will not help in short time.
-However, if developer wants to get her/his hands dirty with linux and C programming.
-CustomOS can be interesting.
-Main purpose of this repository is building a linux OS by using only "Linux kernel" and "Compiler" for boards like Raspberry pi.
+However, if developer wants to get her/his hands dirty with linux and C programming and have fun, CustomOS can be interesting.
+Main purpose of this repository is building a tiny linux OS by using only "Linux kernel" and "Compiler" for boards like Raspberry pi.

 Key Features:
 - Utilizes only the Linux kernel and C implementations.